artic-network/primalscheme3/README.md

 [![CI](https://github.com/ChrisgKent/primalscheme3/actions/workflows/pytest.yml/badge.svg)](https://github.com/ChrisgKent/primalscheme3/actions/workflows/pytest.yml)

-This is a command-line interface tool that generates a primer scheme from a Multiple Sequence Alignment (MSA) file, utalising degenerate primers to handle variation in the genomes.
+This is a command-line interface tool that generates a primer scheme from a Multiple Sequence Alignment (MSA) file, utilising degenerate primers to handle variation in the genomes.

 ## Installation